bbauska/JS-Advanced-JavaScript/README.md

 everything you learn to build a simple application in various JavaScript frameworks and libraries for backend and frontend development

-## Advanced JavaScript - Covering Scope, Variables, Arrow Functions, Classes &amp;
-## Modules, Transpilation, Iterators &amp; Generators.
+## Advanced JavaScript - Covering Scope, Variables, Arrow Functions, Classes &amp; Modules, Transpilation, Iterators &amp; Generators

 ### Scope;